nilansaha/NLP-Search-Engine/README.md

 ### load_index.py -

 Run it - write down the related search query and it will present with a list of page titles that best match the query

+### How to Run/Test -

+python store_titles.py

+python build_index.py

+python load_index.py

+(When prompted to write the query write "How to learn Python for Data Science" or something related to python)